AzugBe/azugbe.github.io/index.md

 ## Upcoming events

-**2018-01-23 - Serverless CQRS & Approaches to application request throttling** - Serverless CQRS in Azure by Toon Vanhoutte, and Approaches to application request throttling by Maarten Balliauw.
-[Register here!](/events/2018-01-23---serverless-cqrs-approaches-to-application-request-throttling){: .btn .btn--success}
-{: .notice--info}

 **2018-02-05 - Enter The Matrix: Securing Microsoft Azure’s assets** - Mike Martin dives into Azure’s security measures, helping you get an idea on how to monitor and react to threats that have been noticed or unnoticed.
 [Register here!](/events/2018/02/05/Enter-The-Matrix-Securing-Microsoft-Azure-Assets){: .btn .btn--success}
 {: .notice--info}